Help to Quit Smoking

 Medications to help you quit smoking

-Some medication such as Nicotine Replacement Therapy (NRT) are available without a prescription.
+Ask your pharmacist, family doctor or nurse practitioner about Nicotine Replacement Therapy as a choice for you.
+Some medications to help you quit smoking are available without a prescription.
 This means you can buy them over the counter.
 Other medications are available with a prescription.
 Your private health insurance or some government programs may help you with these costs.
 You need to qualify for the government programs.

 The government programs include: